sidgolangade/Python-Script-For-Log-Analysis/README.md

 Browse through the repository's folders to find specific use cases of your interest.

 # Contributing
 Contributions are welcome!
-If you have any improvements, bug fixes, or additional examples related to Monitor Logs and Generate Alerts using Python, feel free to open a pull request.
+If you have any improvements, bug fixes, or additional examples related to Monitoring Logs and Generating Alerts using Python, feel free to open a pull request.
 Please ensure your contributions adhere to the repository's coding standards and include relevant documentation.